sddevelopment-be/penguin-pragmatic-patterns/content/practices/mindmapping.md

 * We are good at thinking creatively, but our recollection is often times flawed.
 This leads us to forget about certain aspects
 * Not knowing what something relates to makes it harder to remember facts.
 * Humans prefer to think in structures, it has been shown that structuring a text or idea helps you refine the knowledge.

+## Considerations

+* **High Effort:** Creating and maintaining mind maps can be time-consuming and require significant effort.
+* **Staleness:** Mind maps can quickly become outdated if not regularly updated, losing their value as a knowledge management tool.
+* **Frustration:** Difficulty in connecting certain concepts can lead to frustration and potential abandonment of the mind map.
+* **Focus on the Result:** Over-emphasizing the final product can detract from the benefits of the process of creating the mind map.
+* **Over-reliance on Visuals:** Some individuals may rely too heavily on visual aids, potentially neglecting other forms of cognitive processing and learning.

+### Mitigation Strategies

+* **Scheduled Updates:** Set regular intervals for reviewing and updating mind maps to keep fresh.
+Throw out outdated maps, and create new ones when learning new ideas.
+* **Guided Structure:** Provide templates or examples to help individuals start their mind maps, reducing frustration related to connecting concepts.
+* **Diverse Techniques:** Encourage the use of mind maps in conjunction with other learning and organizational techniques to avoid over-reliance on visual aids.

 ## Examples